brucedkyle/ibmcloud_for_partners/docs/mainframe/ibmcloud.md

 ### Bring your own image

 Use **IBM® Wazi Image Builder** to create and manage custom images from an existing Z platform.
 See [Bringing your own image with Wazi Image Builder](https://www.ibm.com/docs/en/wazi-aas/1.0.0?topic=bringing-your-own-image-wazi-image-builder).

+## Automation of IBM Cloud z/OS Development Reference Architecture

+When using z/OS on IBM Cloud, you will want to automate provisioning and deprovisioning your instances.

+!!! tip "Reasons for testing automation"

+    Automation of end-to-end test execution, especially for regression testing, provides repeatable scenarios for testing, experimentation, and training.
+With Wazi as-a-Service z/OS images and the IBM Cloud CLI, Ansible Collection, Terraform provider, and REST APIs, you can completely automate the lifecycle aspects of the z/OS images under test, such as:

+        1. Provision z/OS instances and the software stack that will run in them
+        2. Then taking certain actions
+        3. Check for expected system behaviors
+        4. Restart z/OS or its components when failures occur
+        5. Deprovision the instances and their data when finished.

+    The programmatic ways in which you can now manage z/OS test instances makes it easy to integrate automation to develop and test your  applications. **Ansible for IBM Cloud** and **Ansible for z/OS collections** are two of the tools that you can use to target the Wazi as-a-Service z/OS images for you test application development and test.

+Best practices have been implemented and published to set up **IBM Wazi for Dev Spaces** onto an existing OpenShift cluster, or to provision IBM Z, Virtual Servers and/or OpenShift clusters.

+The automation supports the provisioning of an IBM Cloud z/OS Development Environment using isolated VPC networks and OpenShift with a set of developer tools formulated an SDLC for native z/OS development with CICS and DB2.

+Within this repository you will find a set of Terraform template bundles that embody best practices for provisioning and configuring cloud resources in an IBM Cloud cloud account.
+We recommend using this with an IBM Cloud Enterprise sub-account.

+See the code [TechZone Automation - IBM Cloud z/OS Development Reference Architecture](https://github.com/IBM/automation-ibmcloud-infra-zos-dev) on GitHub.

 ## Next steps